gxqk/discord-username-checker/README.md

 - Only one dot (.) and underscore (_) per username

 ## 💬 Support
-For any support or questions, add me on Discord: gxqk
+For any support or questions, add me on Discord: skyflizz0832

 ## 🤝 Author
 - [gxqk]